Amin Torkashvand

-Amin Torkashvand is an Iranian professional footballer.
-He currently plays for Gahar Zagros F.C. in the Iran Pro League.
+Amin Torkashvand is an Iranian former professional footballer.
+He last played for Shohadaye Charbagh Alborz in the regional leagues.

 Career

 Torkashvand played for Rah Ahan from 2005 to 2009 and then he joined the newly found club Damash Gilan, where he scored 5 goals in his first year.
 In the following season, he scored 4 goals for the team, helping them gain promotion to the Iran Pro League.
 For the 2011–12 season he joined another Azadegan League team Parseh Tehran.